Dovepoint/portfolio_projects/README.md

 The BMI (Body Mass Index) Calculator is a React-based web application designed to swiftly estimate BMI metrics.
 Users input their weight (in pounds) and height (in inches) to receive their BMI value along with a corresponding health classification message.

 ****
+SQL Database: This repository contains SQL scripts for managing databases, using languages such as SQL for querying and manipulation.
+Explore the files for database design, data interaction, and analysis.